newky2k/newky2k/README.md

 ### Hi there, I'm Dave 👋

-I've have been into coding since i was a kid, and I get to do my hobby for a job!
+I've have been into coding since I was a kid, and I get to do my hobby for a job!

-I have worked for The Access Group, Xamarin and Microsoft and am currently working for [Westwood Rock](https://www.westwoodrock.com) and [Copidal](https://www.copidal.com) doing client work and working on [RainyDay Backup](https://www.copidal.com), a backup system for Azure DevOps and [Version Changer for Visual Studio](https://github.com/newky2k/VersionChangerAddin), an addin for updating project version numbers.
+I have worked for The Access Group, Xamarin and Microsoft and am currently working for [Evoke Systems](https://www.evoke-systems.aero/).
+I am also working on [RainyDay Backup](https://www.copidal.com), a backup system for Azure DevOps and [Version Changer for Visual Studio](https://github.com/newky2k/VersionChangerAddin), an addin for updating project version numbers.

-When not working for money, i spend my time on my opensource projects like [Cross-platform Bluetooth library](https://github.com/newky2k/DSoft.System.BluetoothLe), [Cross-platrfrom MVVM library](https://github.com/newky2k/System.Mvvm), [Web-API client library for JSON and gRPC](https://github.com/newky2k/PortableWebClient) and many others.
+When not working for money, I spend my time on my opensource projects like [Cross-platform Bluetooth library](https://github.com/newky2k/DSoft.System.BluetoothLe), [Cross-platrfrom MVVM library](https://github.com/newky2k/System.Mvvm), [Web-API client library for JSON and gRPC](https://github.com/newky2k/PortableWebClient) and many others.

 <!--